top of page

 - Jonathan Safran Foer, author Extremely Loud and Incredibly Close, speaking on MSNBC’s Velshi Banned Book Club, 12/10/22

 The first time we took the kids to Boston was 2012.
-It was a trip filled with amazing adventures, including, their first plane ride, exploring the Boston Children's Museum, saying "hi" the the Make Way for Ducklings statue in Boston's Public Garden, and their essential first visit to Fenway Park to see Big Papi and my Sox play.
+It was a trip filled with amazing adventures, including, their first plane ride, exploring the Boston Children's Museum, saying "hi" to the Make Way for Ducklings statue in Boston's Public Garden, and their essential first visit to Fenway Park to see Big Papi and my Sox play.

 But our first area of exploration was Cambridge and Harvard Square.
 Our girls were going on 3 and 5 years old so, almost immediately, they were drawn to The World's Only Curious George Store, situated at the curved intersection of Brattle and John F. Kennedy Streets.
 Crowned with an unmistakable, bright-yellow and white Curious George logo, the bookshop's entryway beckoned kids of all ages to come immerse themselves in the misadventures and merchandise of that adorable little monkey.
 And we did.